Mauricio Dubon Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.72 team ERA that ranks second across all league pitching staffs.
+- The Mariners have a 3.71 team ERA that ranks second across all MLB pitching staffs.

-- The Mariners give up the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (134 total, 1.1 per game).

-- The right-hander last pitched on Tuesday against the Kansas City Royals, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- The right-hander last pitched on Wednesday against the Kansas City Royals, when he threw five innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.